 How Is Activated Charcoal Made?

-For medicinal and health uses, activated charcoal comes in a fine powder, granules, tablets and capsules.
-I personally prefer charcoal capsules over tablets for their superior gastrointestinal dispersion.
+For therapeutic uses, activated charcoal comes in either a fine powder, granules, tablets or capsules.
+I personally much prefer carbon capsules over tablets for their superior gastrointestinal dispersion.